 Read about summer in Grand Lake >>

 In winter, local sports aficionados put away their boats and crank up their snowmobiles.
 Streets are left packed with snow to accommodate the hundreds of snowmobilers who converge on the town during the winter months, and a vast system of snowmobile trails and the ability to ride right through town keep them coming back.
-There's also the Grand Lake Nordic Center for snowshoers, cross-country skiers and skate skiers (including rentals) and sleigh rides at Winding River Resort.
+There's also the Grand Lake Nordic Center for snowshoers, cross-country skiers and skate skiers (including rentals) and sleigh rides.